sddevelopment-be/penguin-pragmatic-patterns/docs/3_People_Skills/Practices/HOME.md

   This is what makes habits, trauma, and false beliefs so hard to break.
 * We live and operate in a collaborative society.
 It is in our own best interest if others are willing to help us out, and trust us.
-* Occupational burnout can be caused by forcing yourself to act against your beliefs.
+* Forcing yourself to act against your beliefs is one of the known causes of occupational burnout.
 Research refers to this as _" conflicting values"_ or _"loss of agency and control"_ [^2].

 #### Enablers

 * You have the means to keep track of time, and to take note of the promises you make.
-* Your environment is confortable with holding people (including yourself) accountable for their promises, and preferably does so in a non-aggressive way
+* Your environment is comfortable holding people (including yourself) accountable for their promises, and preferably does so in a non-aggressive way
 * You value honesty and reliability in others, and know the frustration of counting on someone who does not pull through
 * You have access to low latency communication devices.